Tampereen-Viipurin Ilves-Kissat

 Tampereen-Viipurin Ilves-Kissat is a Finnish football club from Tampere.
-As of 2017 are playing in the Kolmonen league.

-They play their home matches in the Tammelan Stadion, which was opened in 1931.
+The club plays in Group B1 of Vitonen, the seventh tier of Finnish football.
+As of 2025, the club has 269 registered players.

 History

-The name of the club was changed to Viipurin Ilves (‘Lynx of Viipuri’) in 1934, and as a result of the Winter War, the club was relocated in Tampere in 1940.
-However, there already was a club called Ilves in Tampere, so the club reverted to the name Ilves-Kissat in December 1944.
+The club was originally founded as Urheilu-Pojat in Viipuri in the year 1932.
+The name of the club was changed to Viipurin Ilves (‘Lynx of Viipuri’) in 1934 and as a result of the Winter War, the club was relocated to Tampere in 1940.
+However, there was a club called Ilves in Tampere, so the club had to change its name to Ilves-Kissat in December of 1944.

-IKissat Tampere were promoted to the Mestaruussarja, the top flight of Finnish football, for the 1949 season, and were champions in 1950.
-They were relegated in 1951.
+Ilves-Kissat were promoted to the Mestaruussarja, the top flight of Finnish football, for the 1949 season and were champions in 1950.
+The club was relegated in 1951.
+In 1970 Ilves-Kissat became the first club in Tampere to play in a European tournament when they played against Sturm Graz as a part of the Inter-Cities Fairs Cup.

 Ilves-Kissat playing at home in the Ratina Stadion against Salon Palloilijat in 2011 Kakkonen in August 2011.

-In 1974 Ilves-Kissat and Tampellan Palloilijat merged with Ilves Tampere, which now became fully involved in football.
-Ilves-Kissat discontinued its activities in the sport, but on lower tiers of Finnish football it is, in a way, represented by its sister club, Kissalan Pojat (namesake of the Katzenjammer Kids).
+In 1974 Ilves-Kissat and Tampellan Palloilijat merged with Ilves Tampere, which became fully involved in football.
+Ilves-Kissat discontinued its activities in the sport but on the lower tiers of Finnish football the club was, in a way, represented by its sister club called Kissalan Pojat (namesake of the Katzenjammer Kids).

+Ilves-Kissat guild was founded in 1975 to preserve the clubs roots in Viipuri and the guild has arranged trips to Viipuri after the fall of the Soviet Union.
+In the autumn of 1986 former players and supporters of Ilves-Kissat decided to re-establish the club and Ilves-Kissat started playing in the lower divisions of Finnish football.